Pseudo Bayesian Estimation of One-way ANOVA Model in Complex Surveys: Introduction

 \section{Introduction}

-The current literature for Bayesian methods has partially addressed population model estimation of survey data through the use of marginal survey sampling weights to obtain consistent estimates of fixed effects or top level global parameters.
-The pseudo-likelihood exponentiates each unit likelihood contribution by its sampling weight, treated as fixed, to construct an approximate likelihood for the population, estimated on the observed sample.
-The pseudo-likelihood re-balances information in the observed sample to approximate that in the population.
-A pseudo-posterior distribution for population model parameters results from convolving the pseudo-likelihood with prior distributions on the population model parameters.
-The use of the pseudo-posterior may be situated in the more general class of approximate or composite likelihoods \citep{2009arXiv0911.5357R}. \citet{williams2020} demonstrate consistency of the resulting pseudo posterior distribution under mild conditions that define a class of admitted sampling designs that allow for unattenuated dependence in size-restricted clusters.
+The current literature for Bayesian methods has partially addressed population model estimation of survey data through the use of marginal survey sampling weights to obtain consistent estimates of fixed effects or top level global parameters estimated on survey data under an informative, complex sampling design.
+An informative sampling design constructs the known sampling inclusion probabilities to be correlated with a response variable of interest (e.g., student performance).
+This correlation produces observed samples with a different distribution for the response variable from that of the underlying population of focus for analysis.
+The marginal sampling weights are used to formulate a pseudo likelihood that exponentiates each unit likelihood contribution by its sampling weight, treated as fixed, to produce an approximate likelihood for the population, estimated on the observed sample taken from that population.
+The pseudo likelihood re-balances information in the observed sample to approximate that in the population.
+A pseudo posterior distribution for population model parameters results from convolving the pseudo likelihood with prior distributions on the population model parameters.
+The use of the pseudo posterior may be situated in the more general class of approximate or composite likelihoods \citep{2009arXiv0911.5357R}. \citet{williams2020} demonstrate consistency of the resulting pseudo posterior distribution under mild conditions that define a class of admitted sampling designs that allow for unattenuated dependence in size-restricted clusters.
 The consistency result restricts the complexity (of the parameterization) of the underlying population generating model.